-Depression is a common condition which is often not diagnosed.
+Depression is a common condition which is not always identified and diagnosed and affects men, women and young people.
 Depression is more than feeling sad or stressed.
 It’s when you feel like you just can’t cope, or don’t want to do your normal things anymore.
 When these feelings go on for weeks you may be depressed.

 The unique factors and experience that can affect farming life can contribute to the development of depression and may also mean it goes untreated.
 These can include:

-Financial, climate related and other pressures that seem to become insurmountable.
+- Financial, climate related and other pressures that may seem insurmountable.

 Learn to recognise the symptoms so you seek help when you need it.

 Some signs of depression (these may vary between individuals) can be recognised by people’s: